What to do about your own phobia?

 What about hypnosis?
 Yes, it can work for some people.
 But NLP has the advantage that it doesn’t matter whether or not you are a good ‘trance subject’.
 And, as you are conscious and playing a very active part throughout the process you may find the NLP approach more self-empowering.

 If you live in the UK check out http://www.nlptca.com.
-This is not an organisation of "phobia specialists" but of NLP therapists and it is affiliated to the UK Council for psychotherapy.
-They do have a partial list of members on the website but you will need to telephone them on 0870 241 3276 to get their full list of members.
+This is not an organisation of “phobia specialists” but of NLP therapists and Member of the UK Council for Psychotherapy.
+They have an on-line listing of members on the website.

 There is also a find-a-therapist site here: http://www.find-a-therapist.com